vistik/vagrant-phpunit-selenium/README.md

 ##### Increase memory

 Modify the following line to increase the amount of memory used by the virtual machine.

     v.customize ["modifyvm", :id, "--memory", 1024] #1024mb memory

 ##### Speed up folder sharing

+@todo - To implement

-If your host operating system support [NFS](http://en.wikipedia.org/wiki/Network_File_System_%28protocol%29) (most Macs and Linus systems do), then you can take advantage of Vagrant's support to [synced folders backed by NFS](http://docs.vagrantup.com/v2/synced-folders/nfs.html).
+If your host operating system supports [NFS](http://en.wikipedia.org/wiki/Network_File_System_%28protocol%29) (most Macs and Linus systems do), then you can take advantage of Vagrant's support to [synced folders backed by NFS](http://docs.vagrantup.com/v2/synced-folders/nfs.html).
 Uncomment the following line:

     :nfs => true